St Michael and All Angels, Ruiru

 In February 2009 we heard from Ruiru that they, like us were celebrating a Diocesan anniversary this year their 10th and our 1100th!
 Their celebrations included a 25km walk from St Michael’s Church to St Andrew’s Cathedral in Thika and they were interested to hear about our own celebrations in June.

-Our most recent contact has been a group visit from Thika diocese, when this parish hosted Eunice and Venerable John for a week in July 2016.
+In 2016 we enjoyed a group visit from Thika diocese, when this parish hosted Eunice and Venerable John for a week in July.
 It was wonderful to meet them, and to share in worship and prayer together.
 With modern technology and communication, it is far easier these days to keep in touch and many of us exchanged phone numbers and email addresses 🙂

 Here are some photos of that visit – as you can see, we had a lot of fun!